Khin-96/Agrivision/README.md

 For those interested in the underlying systems:

 *   **Frontend**: Next.js 15, React 19, Tailwind CSS, Framer Motion
-*   **AI/ML**: TensorFlow.js for on-device disease detection, Groq SDK with Llama 3.1 for chatbot
+*   **AI/ML**: Google Gemini 2.5 Flash API for image analysis, Groq API with Llama 3.1 for chatbot
 *   **Maps**: Leaflet.js, GraphHopper API for routing and isochrones
 *   **Database**: MongoDB with Prisma ORM
 *   **Storage**: Cloudinary for product images